identio/identio-hugo/content/docs/identio-server/reference/index.md

-+++
+---
-date = "2016-06-16T15:01:31+02:00"
+date: "2016-06-16T15:01:31+02:00"
-title = "Reference documentation" type = "doc-identio-server" weight = "20"

-[menu.identioServer]
-	name   = "Reference documentation"
+title: "Configuration reference"
+type: "doc-identio-server"

+menu:
+  identioServer:
+    name: "Configuration reference"
-	url    = "/docs/identio-server/reference/"
+    url: "/docs/identio-server/reference/"
-+++
+    weight: -20
+---

 # Reference documentation

 This page details the configuration options of Ident.io.
-The configuration is by default located in the file `identio-config.yml` in the `config` directory.
+The configuration is by default located in the `identio.yml` file.

+Each configuration option can also be provided as a system environment variable.
+For example, the system variable `global.port` will set the TCP port to open.

 {{< callout title="Warning" type="warning" >}}
-As the configuration is a YAML file, be aware that the identation of each item is important.
+As the configuration is a YAML file, be aware that the indentation of each item is important.
 {{< /callout >}}

 The configuration is split in 5 parts:

 * **Global**: technical configuration of the server (ports, url, etc.)
 * **Authentication policy**: configuration of the authentication policy to apply to authentication requests
+* **Authorization**: configuration of the authorization policy.
 * **SAML Identity Provider**: configuration of the SAML Identity Provider
+* **OAuth Server**: configuration of the OAuth authorization server
 * **Session**: configuration of the session storage
 * **Authentication methods**: configuration of the authentication methods that an user can use to authenticate

 ## Global configuration

-The global configuration is defined in the `globalConfiguration` section.
+The global configuration is defined in the `global` section.

-### Host and port
+### Public URL and port

-* `port`: TCP port to open (default: `10080`).
+* `port`: TCP port to open (default: `10080` for HTTP, `10443` for HTTPS).
-* `publicFqdn`: Public fully qualified domain name of the server.
-This is the url that end-users will use to access the authentication server.
+* `basePublicUrl`: Public fully qualified domain name of the server.
+This is the url that end-users will use to access the server.
-* `workDirectory`: A directory where the SSL Keystore of the embedded application server will be created (default: the directory hosting the configuration).

 ### SSL configuration

 As a pre-requisite to enable SSL, you have to generate a valid certificate in PKCS12 format.

 * `secure`: Set to `true` to enable SSL on the server (default: `false`).
-* `keystorePath`: Path to the PKCS12 file containing the SSL certificate for the server.
+* `sslKeystorePath`: Path to the PKCS12 file containing the SSL certificate for the server (default: `config/ssl-certificate.p12`).
+* `sslKeystorePassword`: Password of the PKCS12 file (default: `password`).

+### Digital signature configuration

+Those parameters configure the keystore used in digital signatures of SAML or JWT tokens.

+* `signatureKeystorePath`: Path to the PKCS12 file containing the signing certificate for the server (default: `config/default-sign-certificate.p12`).
-* `keystorePassword`: Password of the PKCS12 file.
+* `signatureKeystorePassword`: Password of the PKCS12 file (default: `password`).

 ### Miscellaneous